 The early years in the NHS

 I began by training life in the NHS.
-One of my roles was running the medical library part time alongside the administration of the postgraduate education for junior doctors.
+I ran the medical library part time alongside administration of the postgraduate education for junior doctors.

-This was the time when this new-fangled internet box thing found its way into the medical library; it was down to me to teach the medical staff how to use the online medical databases and to critically appraise the material they found.
-I didn’t have any formal training at the time apart from a ‘train the trainer’ workshop by the Regional Libraries Service.
+Then this new-fangled internet box thing found its way into the medical library; it was down to me to teach the medical staff how to use the online medical databases and to critically appraise the material they found.
+I didn’t have any formal training at the time apart from what I would now describe as a very loose ‘train the trainer’ workshop.

-I studied the psychology of how we communicate and relate to one another as part of my Library and Information Science qualification.
+As part of my Library and Information Science qualification I discovered the psychology of communication, interpersonal relationships customer services.
 I was more interested in this than that of managing the library books – perhaps a clue what my future career may have involved?

-I was bitten by the training bug and from there went on to another NHS as a full-time IT trainer and had my first proper development in how to train others.
+After being bitten by the training bug, I went on to another NHS as a full-time IT trainer and had my first proper development in how to train others.

 I became accredited through the IITT (now the LPI) with a TAP (Training Accreditation Programme) qualification by The Training Foundation (now TAP Learning and part of QA).

-2020 gave me the opportunity to spread my wings and do what I’ve wanted to do for some time and that’s where we are today; the LJ of LJ Learning Ltd.
+2020 gave me the opportunity to spread my wings and do what I’ve wanted to do for some time and that’s where we are today; the founder and the LJ of LJ Learning Ltd.

-Drawing on my many years’ experience especially in the online learning world, I now work with L&D teams to apply evidence-informed learning practices to develop their own great online learning.
+Drawing on my many years’ experience designing and delivering virtual learning programmes, I now work with L&D teams to help adapt from classroom skills to master their virtual training skills and how to apply a blended programme design approach.
 Hop over to my services page to find out more about what I do.

 - Coaching and mentoring